An intelligent security camera system using Raspberry Pi Pico and PIR motion sensor

 last_detection_time = 0

-cooldown_period = 3 # seconds between detections
+cooldown_period = 3 # seconds between events

 def show_boot_screen():